AlexNabokikh/tfsort/README.md

 ### Binary release

-To install tfsort, you can download the latest binary release from the [releases page](https://github.com/AlexNabokikh/tfsort/releases).
+To install `tfsort`, you can download the latest binary release from the [releases page](https://github.com/AlexNabokikh/tfsort/releases).

+### From source

-Alternatively, you can build from the source by cloning the repository and running `go build`.
+Alternatively, you can build `tfsort` from the source by cloning the repository and running `go build`.

 ## Usage

-The basic usage of tfsort is as follows:
+The basic usage of `tfsort` is as follows:

 ```bash
 tfsort --file <path-to-tf-file> [--out <path-to-output-file>] [--dry-run]